petervavro/JS-test/README.md

-# Advanced Javascript Test
+# Advanced Javascript Chanllange
 The intention of this repository is to present my JavaScript skills.

-The test was developed by [Adrien Bianchi](https://gitlab.com/adrien_ncco).
+The challenge is composed of various tasks, which focus on use of ES6 features.The test was developed by [Adrien Bianchi](https://gitlab.com/adrien_ncco).

 ## Installation